All about Monumento a la Patria in Mérida, Mexico

 The north side of the monument depicts Lake Texcoco.
 The Ceiba tree is shown as a relief in the center.
 The Ceiba tree held mythological significance for the ancient Maya as the World Tree, connecting the celestial, terrestrial, and underworld realms.

 Ceiba tree symbolized creation, fertility, and spiritual renewal, serving as a sacred conduit for divine energies and ancestral wisdom.
+Its towering presence in Maya mythology represented the axis of the universe, anchoring the cosmos and linking all dimensions of existence.

 Eagle and snake

-The spirit of the demon bird Vucub-Caquix
+The demon bird Vucub-Caquix

 Directly north-east of the Monumento a la Patria is the Villa Donata, a mansion built by Pedro de Regil, which is now home to the gourmet restaurant Kuuk.